 Voile believes in equal opportunity skiing.
-Therefore, it’s no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
+Therefore, it is no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
 Although the prototypes were pink, we applaud the decision to make the production WSG green.
 Either ..

 Imagine if you applied the solid lightweight construction and easy skiing rockered tips of Voile skis to an ultralight size geared for skimo racing and speed touring.
-Well that’s just what Voile did when they started the Wasatch Speed Project.
-The resulti..
+Well Voile did just that when they started the Wasatch Speed Project.
+The resulting ski ..

 We love the name almost as much as the ski.
 Voile designed this mountaineering tool to help you succeed in those alpine missions with a specific goal, AKA an Objective.
 While it can’t guarantee success, you can rest assured it won’t cause a failure.
 The i..